FASB crypto accounting changes: a jargon-free guide

 In March 2023, the FASB released exposure documents for this proposed change, and invited public feedback.
 Finally, on 13 December 2023, the board issued their new guidelines in an Accounting Standards Update.

-What is the problem with the current system?
+What was the problem with the former system?

-Crypto assets such as Bitcoin are currently treated as an indefinite-lived, intangible asset, along with other non-physical assets such as trademarks and patents.
+Crypto assets such as Bitcoin were previously treated as indefinite-lived, intangible assets, along with other non-physical assets such as trademarks and patents.

-They must be accounted for using a “cost-less-impairment” model.
+They were accounted for using a “cost-less-impairment” model.
 Impairment is a reduction in the value of a company’s asset.

-There are some exceptions for investment companies and broker-dealers, but otherwise, this has meant the following:
+There were some exceptions for investment companies and broker-dealers, but otherwise, this meant the following:

-- Companies must record the cost basis (purchase price) of the asset.
+• Companies had to record the cost basis (purchase price) of the asset.

-- Each time the asset decreases in value (for example, when the price of Bitcoin drops) this must be recorded as a loss.
+• Each time the asset decreased in value (for example, when the price of Bitcoin dropped) this had to be recorded as a loss.

-As discussed in a recent MicroStrategy World panel discussion with experts from Deloitte, this is a “one-way street”.
-The on-paper value of Bitcoin held by a company can be marked down, but not up, until it is sold - even if the price of Bitcoin rises in the interim.
+As discussed in a recent MicroStrategy World panel discussion with experts from Deloitte, this was a “one-way street”.
+The on-paper value of Bitcoin held by a company could be marked down, but not up, until it was sold - even if the price of Bitcoin rose in the interim.

-As the FASB noted in its media advisory of March 2023, this approach to accounting does not give clarity to potential investors.
-This is because the balance sheet value of a company’s Bitcoin holdings is unlikely to reflect its current market value.
+As the FASB noted in its media advisory of March 2023, this approach to accounting did not give clarity to potential investors.
+This is because the balance sheet value of a company’s Bitcoin holdings was unlikely to reflect its current market value, making it hard to assess the company’s financial health.

-It can also be time-consuming and therefore expensive for companies to track the lowest identifiable price for a crypto asset within any given reporting period, including within the day.
+It could also be time-consuming and therefore expensive for companies to track the lowest identifiable price for a crypto asset within any given reporting period, including within the day.

 The most headline-grabbing change in the FASB’s Accounting Standards Update (ASU) is the move away from the cost-less-impairment model.